srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

   ```
   > gll ..master
   de51a7c saggese Improve script to help diffing trees in case of difficult merges.
 Add notes from reviews ( 5 hours ago) Sat Oct 5 11:24:11 2019 (origin/master, origin/HEAD, master)
-  8acd60c saggese Add a basic end-to-end unit test for the linter ( 19 hours ago) Fri Oct 4 21:28:09 2019 …
+  8acd60c saggese Add a basic end-to-end unit test for the linter ( 19 hours ago) Fri Oct 4 21:28:09 2019 ...
   ```
 - You want to `rebase` your feature branch onto `master`

 #### Comparing the difference of a directory among branches

-- This is useful if we want to focus on changes on a single dir
+- This is useful if we want to focus on changes in a single dir
   ```
   > git ll master..PTask274 vendors/cme
   39a9e33 Julia PTask274 lint ( 2 days ago) Fri Sep 27 11:43:41 2019